cmu-sei/iides/examples/example1.md

 ## Stressor

-Joshua Adam Schulte internal disputes and a hostile work environment at the CIA (self-imposed) contributed to his decision to steal and leak classified information as revenge for mistreatment.
+Joshua Adam Schulte's internal disputes and a hostile work environment at the CIA (self-imposed) contributed to his decision to steal and leak classified information as revenge for mistreatment.

 - **`Id`**:
  stressor--28ecfbf3-5eb1-429f-8a55-c2e16f08ebcd
 - **`Date`**:
  2016
 - **`Category`**:
- Organizational Issues (*2*) &mdash; The insider's employer had problems or changes that directly or indirectly affected the insider.
+ Organizational Issues (*2*) &mdash; The insider's employer had problems or changes that directly or indirectly affected the insider
 - **`Subcategory`**:
- Hostile Work Environment (*2.12*) &mdash; A work environment that is difficult or uncomfortable for another person to work in due to discrimination of any kind.
+ Hostile Work Environment (*2.12*) &mdash; A work environment that is difficult or uncomfortable for another person to work in due to discrimination of any kind

-## Ttp
+## TTP

 - **`Id`**:
  ttp--a181e814-aa3a-411e-ae79-79ceba48e36a